Ontario Population 2019

 The number of immigrants moving to Ontario has also slowed.
 Ten years ago, 50% of all immigrants to the country moved to Ontario, a number that has dropped to just over 38% today.

-Prior to European arrive in the 17th century, the area was inhabited by first nations people, mostly Iroquoian and Algonquian.
+Prior to European arrival in the 17th century, the area was inhabited by first nations people, mostly Iroquoian and Algonquian.
 The French were the first Europeans to explore the area in the early 1600s, starting a lucrative fur trade that drew the English to the area just a few years later.
 Settlement truly began when Loyalists moved north after the War of American Independence in 1779.
 English explorer Henry Hudson sailed into the Hudson Bay in 1611, claiming the region for England.

-French missionaries then begin establishing posts in the areas, although settlement was hampered by hostility from the Iroquois, who allied with the British.
+French missionaries then began establishing posts in the areas, although settlement was hampered by hostility from the Iroquois, who allied with the British.
 The native population was also decimated by European disease such as measles from 1634 to 1640 with no natural immunity.

 The British built trading posts along the Hudson Bay in the late 17th century.
 The Treaty of Paris in 1763 ended the Seven Years' War and awarded most of the North American possessions of France to Britain.
 In 1774, the region was annexed to Quebec.
 In 1791, Quebec was split into the Canadas: Upper Canada was southwest of the St. Lawrence-Ottawa River confluence while Lower Canada was to the east.